noidexe/Enjin-Coin-Documentation/docs/creating-your-integration.md

 ```

 ## Create a User
-Your authorisation system needs to check to see if a user's account has been created yet.
+Your authorization system needs to check to see if a user's account has been created yet.

 * If it hasn't, it should create a new account for them.